yassermzh/q-terrible-mistakes/error-in-handling-error.md

     logger.log();
 }

-asyncTask()
+/** sample async task which would throw error */ asyncTask()
 .fail(function() {
-    errorHandler();
+    /** handling error with a bug in itself */ errorHandler();
 })
 ```

-To fix it, we should call `.done()` at the end of promise chain, so if there are any errors not catched yet, they you be thrown.
+To fix it, we should call `.done()` at the end of promise chain, so if there are any errors not catched yet, they will be thrown.
 ```
 asyncTask()
 .fail(function() {